What to See and Do in Uganda – Africa’s most Bio-Diverse Country

 The Sanctuary is a conservation and Preservation Project with the intent of restocking Murchison Falls National Park with them.

-The Rhino Trek is taken by most of our clients that we take in on Safari to Murchison Falls Park or it becomes an overnight stop with Rhino Trek for Clients that we take to Kidepo Valley Park.
+The Rhino Trek is taken by most of our clients that we take in on Safari to Murchison Falls Park or it becomes an overnight stop with Rhino Trek for Clients that we bring to Kidepo Valley Park.

 The Rhinos of Ziwa Rhino Sanctuary – one of the Top Things to do and see in Uganda.